Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

     **Prerequisite:** Ranged weapon with no :weapon-prop-two-handed: **Two-Handed** property

-    When you take the :rsc-a: **Dash** or :rsc-a: **Disengage** action, you can make one Ranged attack as a part of the same action.
+    When you take the **:rsc-a: Dash**{ .rsc } or **:rsc-a: Disengage**{ .rsc } action, you can make one Ranged attack as a part of the same action.

 - ### Spray

     **Prerequisite:** :weapon-prop-automatic: **Automatic** property and :weapon-prop-reload: **Reload (8+)**

-    When you take the :rsc-a: **Attack** action, you can choose to expend 8 pieces of the weapon's ammunition to spray shots in a 15-foot Cube within the weapon's normal range.
+    When you take the **:rsc-a: Attack**{ .rsc } action, you can choose to expend 8 pieces of the weapon's ammunition to spray shots in a 15-foot Cube within the weapon's normal range.
 Each creature in that area must succeed on a Dexterity saving throw against your Weapon Save DC or take the Weapon's damage.
 You can't make this special attack if you have less than 8 ammunition in the weapon.

 </div>